Why should you start a buckwheat diet plan?

 Are you on the Keto diet bandwagon?
 Well, eat some buckwheat.
 Buckwheat is very high in carbohydrates.
 So, don’t overdo it.

 Typical buckwheat allergy signs are: rashes and swelling, an upset stomach or a full-blown allergy shock.
+Buckwheat allergies are NOT common.

 Richard’s Simple Buckwheat Diet Plan